outpost-os/sentry-kernel/doc/concepts/concepts/archi_req.rst

      This API comply with armv7m MPU as well as RISC-V MPU or even MMU model.
 The memory manager access `devh_t` handles to map userspace devices, and is responsible for mapping abstracted blocks such as task code, data, kernel code and data.
+     It is also responsible for mapping shared memories that have been declared in the device-tree using the `shmh_t` handle.

    * **device manager**: This manager is responsible for manipulating devices owned by userspace tasks.
 All Sentry syscalls that manipulate devices interact with this manager for tasking